spankie/hugo-deploy-to-zeit/README.md

 # GitHub Action to build and deploy a Hugo site to zeit

-This GitHub action will build your [Hugo site](https://gohugo.io/), and deploy it to [ZEIT](https://zeit.co/).
+This GitHub action will build your [Hugo site](https://gohugo.io/), and deploy it to [Vercel](https://vercel.com).

 ## Secrets

-- `ZEIT_TOKEN`: A token provided on your zeit dashboard, to allow deployment to zeit
+- `ZEIT_TOKEN`: A token provided on your Vercel (formerly zeit) dashboard, to allow deployment to Vercel

 ## Environment Variables